saharzahir/Protein-vs.-Calories/.ipynb_checkpoints/README-checkpoint.md

 **`Left off on graph for Distribution of Protein per Serving`**

 ## Missingness
 To understand whether missing descriptions occur at random or follow a pattern, I examined the `description` column, which had 70 missing values.
-All nutritional columns (`protein`, `calories`, `fat`, ect.) contain no missing data, so `description` was the most appropriate variable for this analysis.
+All nutritional columns (`protein`, `calories`, `fat`, etc.) contain no missing data, so `description` was the most appropriate variable for this analysis.

 I compared the average number of ingredients between recipes **with** and **without** descriptions.
 The observed difference in means was approximately **1.47 ingredients**, with recipes lacking descriptions tending to use fewer ingredients.
 To test whether this difference could be due to chance, I conducted a permutation test with 1,000 shuffles of missgness labels.

-The resulting p-values was effectively 0, meaning it is extremly unlikely to observe a difference this large if missigness were completely random.
-Therefore, missigness in `description` is **not MCAR**.
-It is most it most likely **MAR**, meaning it depends on another observed variable, in this case, recipe complexity (measured by the number of ingredients).
+The resulting p-value was effectively 0, meaning it is extremely unlikely to observe a difference this large if missingness were completely random.
+Therefore, missingness in `description` is **not MCAR**.
+It is most likely **MAR**, meaning it depends on another observed variable, in this case, recipe complexity (measured by the number of ingredients).
 Simpler recipes appear less likely to include a written description.

-Since `description`is not central to my modeling or hypothesis testing, this missingness pattern does not affect downstream analysis, but it provides useful context for understanding how recipe data is recorded on Food.com
+Since `description` is not central to my modeling or hypothesis testing, this missingness pattern does not affect downstream analysis, but it provides useful context for understanding how recipe data is recorded on Food.com